Video Lessions

 :: more

-Champion fiddlers Dale and Tobi Morris teach fiddle, guitar and mandolin to people of all ages, from toddlers to senior citizens.
+Champion fiddler Dale Morris teaches fiddle, guitar and mandolin to people of all ages, from toddlers to senior citizens.

-Dale and Tobi invite you to take lessons at their studio in Boyd, Texas (ten miles south of Decatur).
+Dale invites you to take lessons at his studio in Boyd, Texas (ten miles south of Decatur).
 All lessons are taught individually and consist of weekly half or one hour sessions.

 Lessons are tailored to each individual's needs,